QR Translator

 A baby cannot speak, so he or she will cry to tell you that they are hungry, their diaper is soiled, they want you to hold them, they are hot, they are cold and so on.
 As a mother and father spend time with their baby, they will gradually learn what different cries mean.
 If your baby will not stop crying even after you have changed their diaper, breast-fed them, held them or put them in a quiet setting, you will tend to become agitated.
 At that time, take a deep breath, lie your baby down in a safe place and walk away for a little bit, talk with somebody, or do something to change things up.
 Most babies will become tired of crying and fall asleep.
 If you still have concerns, consult with your regular physician or another professional.

 Public health nurses, midwives and other professionals visit homes to check on the development of babies, consult with mothers about health, consult about parenting, provide information to help raise a child, and so on.
-After your baby is born, mail the notification of birth postcard or through other notification methods as per the system of your local government, to your municipality soon.
+After your baby is born, notify your municipality about your baby's birth promptly by mailing the notification of birth postcard or through other notification methods as per the system of your local governmen so you can arrange the visit schedule.